capactio/capact/hub-js/README.md

 1. Change the connection URL to `neo4j://localhost:7687`.
 1. Use `neo4j` user and password configured during Helm chart installation.
 See the default values in [`values.yaml`](../../deploy/kubernetes/charts/neo4j/values.yaml) file.

-To read more about development, see the [`development.md`](https://capact.io/docs/development/development-guidelines) document.
+To read more about development, see the [Development guide](https://capact.io/docs/development/development-guide).